 TEF is a volunteer-led, non-profit organization founded in 1937.
 Its annual concert series features internationally celebrated artists and ensembles in the fields of opera, theater, dance, classical music, jazz and other forms of entertainment.
 Additionally, TEF provides scholarships for outstanding young musicians, educational outreach programs, and student tickets.

 - Local News

-- Thomas County employees list needs
+- Thomas County food service scores

 - More Local News Headlines